 Health and Safety personnel oversee the monitoring of mining personnel and ensure the results are recorded into the InHealth database.
 Individual sample results are discussed with each employee.
 After each sampling round (3-4 per year), results are reported to site and reviewed so any actions to further control exposure can be taken.
-All the data is reviewed annually, and the annual personnel sampling schedule is created for the next year.
+All the data is reviewed annually, and the annual personnel sampling Approver: Superintendent Environment Approved date: 13/02/2025 Next Review: 13/022027 schedule is created for the next year.
 The Worker Health Principal Control Plan and the Occupational Hygiene Exposure Management Corporate Guideline are also updated.